Häme: Administrative history

+As part of a nationwide administrative reform in 1997, Häme Province was merged into two larger provinces: Southern Finland and Western Finland, both of which were abolished in 2010 when the provincial system was discontinued entirely.

+Since then, the territory of historical Häme has been divided among several modern regions (maakunta, landskap).
+The core area is now represented by Kanta-Häme, Päijät-Häme and Central Finland.
+Smaller portions also lie within the regions of Pirkanmaa and Kymenlaakso.
+In contemporary context, the name Häme is most commonly used for the region of Kanta-Häme located in the southwestern section of the historical Häme province.

 Geography

-Western Tavastia extends over both sides of the great Kokemäenjoki drainage basin.
-In Eastern Tavastia, the regions of Päijänne Tavastia and Central Finland are located around the shores of Lake Päijänne.
+Western Häme extends over both sides of the great Kokemäenjoki drainage basin.
+In Eastern Häme, the regions of Päijät-Häme and Central Finland are located around the shores of Lake Päijänne.
 The Southern borders of the province roughly follow the Salpausselkä ridge.
 The Southern parts of the province consist of plains intermixed with fields and forests.
 Towards the north, the land gradually rises and becomes more hilly.
 At the same time, the proportion of cultivated land decreases, and forest and heath become increasingly dominant.
-The northern boundary of Tavastia is in Central Finland.
-As this area was settled only at the time of the replacement of the old provincial system with the county system, the ancient provincial boundary is uncertain in this area.
+The northern boundary of Häme is in Central Finland.
+As this area was settled only at the time of the replacement of the old system of slottläns with the system of administrative provinces, the ancient provincial boundary is uncertain in this area.
 The same applies to the northwestern border with Satakunta, which is located in Pirkanmaa.

 As a result of the original pattern of settlement, the inhabited areas are located around the waterways, fields encircling especially the largest lakes.
 The lakes are navigable but the rapids of Kymijoki and Kokemäenjoki restrict navigation to the sea.
 Similarly, the lakes form three separate navigable areas.
 Lake Näsijärvi can be navigated for over 100 kilometers north of Tampere, while the lakes Pyhäjärvi, Vanajavesi and Roine have been connected by canals since the 19th century, forming another significant waterway.
-On the other hand, Lake Päijänne, the second largest lake in Finland, connects Lahti and Päijänne Tavastia to Central Finland and Jyväskylä.
+On the other hand, Lake Päijänne, the second largest lake in Finland, connects Lahti and Päijät-Häme to Central Finland and Jyväskylä.